Church of St. John the Baptist, Parnell: Notable clergy

 In 1980 when the Marist Fathers took responsibility for the parish it was run by initially by Rev. Sloane, followed by Rev. Fitzpatrick.
 In 1989 the Marist Fathers left Parnell and the status of the parish once again became diocesan under the care of Father Kevin Hackett.
 In 1997 the church was completely refurbished and from 2001 the convent building has been used as commercial office space.
 Father Chris Denham came to Parnell from Holyname Parish, Puhoi and served until 2021 when he was appointed Dean of St Patrick's Cathedral, Auckland.
-As from March 2021, Father Francis Poon has been parish administer and priest.
+In March 2021, Father Francis Poon took over as parish administer and priest, and as of 2023, Father Stephen Berecz is the parish priest.